Skip to main content

 The Genetic Information Nondiscrimination Act (GINA)

-GINA addresses a very specific and modern concern ∞ the use of in employment and insurance decisions.
+GINA addresses a very specific and modern concern ∞ the use of genetic information in employment and insurance decisions.
 This law makes it illegal for employers to request, require, or purchase genetic information about an employee or their family members.
 This is particularly relevant to wellness programs that include Health Risk Assessments (HRAs).

 An HRA that asks about your family’s medical history is, in effect, requesting genetic information.
 GINA stipulates that an employer can only collect such information if participation is truly voluntary and the employee provides prior, knowing, and written authorization.
 Critically, any financial incentive cannot be conditioned on the disclosure of this genetic data.
 The law protects your future self from discrimination based on a biological inheritance you cannot control.